 Siberian Husky + Jack Russell Terrier

 This mix is rare enough not to have a dedicated crossbreed name, yet it’s actually a fantastic dog.
 This breed looks much more like a Husky than a Jack Russell, but the friendly nature of the Jack Russell Terrier makes itself known quickly in most of these pups.
-Independent and with a tendency to roam, these dogs need space to feel their best but they’re always going to come back to be with their favorite people.
+Independent and with a tendency to roam (you might want a GPS dog tracker collar for these pups!), these dogs need space to feel their best but they’re always going to come back to be with their favorite people.

 Jack Russell Terrier + Rottweiler